Soumya30U/Bike-Rental-Forecast/README.md

 mobility in a city.

 ### Problem Statement
-In this project, you are asked to combine historical usage patterns with weather data in order to forecast hourly bike rental demand.
+In this project, we are asked to combine historical usage patterns with weather data in order to forecast hourly bike rental demand.

 ### Data
-You are provided with following files:
+We are provided with following files:
 1. train.csv : Use this dataset to train the model.
 This file contains all the weather related features as well as the target variable “count”.
 Train dataset is comprised of first 18 months.